 The Group's contributions in the current and prior periods are shown in the tables below.
 The Group bears the plan's administration costs.
-The Group also has an agreement with the pension plan trustees to make additional deficit contributions to the plan of £1m per month until 31 May 2026, if the plan is underfunded on the Technical Provisions ('TP') basis.
-Under the agreement, the scheme's funding position is monitored on a monthly basis and deficit contributions are suspended if the scheme's funding position is 100% or greater as at the last working day of two consecutive months on a TP basis, and is resumed if the funding position subsequently falls back to below 100% on the last working day of two consecutive months.
+The Group also has an agreement with the pension plan trustees to make additional deficit contributions to the plan of £12m per year until 31 May 2026, if the plan is underfunded on the Technical Provisions ("TP") basis.
+Under the agreement, the scheme's $funding\ position\ is\ monitored\ on\ a\ monthly\ basis\ and\ deficit\ contributions\ are\ suspended\ if\ the\ scheme's\ funding\ position\ is\ 100\%$ or greater as at the last working day of two consecutive months on a TP basis, and is resumed if the funding position subsequently falls back to below 100% on the last working day of two consecutive months.

-The Group's estimated total cash contributions to the defined benefit plan in the 52 weeks ending 28 December 2024 are £12.2m.
-This figure allows for additional deficit contributions for the whole of 2024 at the maximum rate of £1m per month.
+No additional benefit contributions were paid in 2024, and the Group's estimated total cash contributions to the defined benefit plan in the 52 weeks ending 27 December 2025 are also nil.
 As noted in the paragraph above, additional deficit contributions may cease and recommence during the year, depending on the scheme's funding position.